determined-ai/determined/docs/articles/viewing-epoch-metrics-webui.rst

    :description: Learn how to view epoch-based metric data in the WebUI by reporting metrics to the Core API.
    :keywords: CoreAPI, WebUI, epoch-based, metrics, metric data

-You can view epoch-based metric data in the WebUI when you report metrics to the Determined master via the Core API.
+You can view epoch-based metric data in the WebUI by reporting an epoch metric to the Determined master via the Core API.
 To do this, you'll need to define an epoch metric.
 This metric is used as the ``x-axis`` label in the WebUI.

 This article shows you how to view epoch-based metric data in the WebUI.